ggarikipati/ENG220-Group-021/README.md

 ## Acknowledgments

 Special thanks to ChatGPT for aiding in Python coding and streamlining the development process.
+The dashboards represent a collaborative effort to make environmental data accessible and insightful for a wide audience.